-Our pubs are loved by locals for the great food served all day, from breakfast through lunch and on to full à la carte dinner.
+Our pubs are loved by locals for the great food served.
 Chef Director, Paul Merrett, works closely with each of our head chefs to produce menus that bring together the best of Modern British, Mediterranean and spice.
 Previously head chef at the Michelin-starred Greenhouse in Mayfair, Paul delivers fine dining flair and attention to detail at gastropub prices.
 The team has strong relationships with quality British farmers, butchers, and fruit and veg growers.

 Our shopping list